 All staff are required to request a vehicle for use via the Marvel platform through the Travel Desk and this is to be approved by their line manager.

-No SECAmb spare vehicle or hire vehicle is to be used without prior authorisation and this process being followed.
+No SECAmb pool vehicle or hire vehicle is to be used without prior authorisation and this process being followed.

 Policy Review